-Partial hospitalization services
+Partial hospitalization services\

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital hospitalization program.
+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

 Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.

-Prior Authorization is required for Partial Hospitalization Services.
+\Prior Authorization is required for Partial Hospitalization Services.
 In-network providers are responsible to obtain prior authorization.
 You are responsible to obtain prior authorization for this service out-of-network.